-Rory McIlroy, the most high profile golfer to snub the Olympics last time out, has already commited to represent Ireland at Japan 2020.
-But who will qualify, and how will they do it?
+Rory McIlroy, the most high profile golfer to snub the Olympics last time out, has already commited to represent Ireland at Tokyo 2020.
+But who has qualified, and how did they do it?
 We break it all down for you right here.

 Olympic golf qualifying 2020: How it works

 As the Games have been pushed back by precisely one year, as has the qualifying period.